What the Old Testament Is About [An Intro Guide]

 It gives an overview of God’s people from the first humans to the time of Jesus

-The Old Testament tells the story of the ancient Israelites, people chosen by God to be a light to the world.
+The Old Testament tells the story of the ancient Israelites, people chosen by God to represent Him to the world.
 It highlights major historical and spiritual events and the lessons we can learn from them (1 Corinthians 10:11).

 Abraham was the great patriarch of this nation.
 God promised to bless him and make him a blessing through his innumerable descendants (Genesis 12:1–3; 17:2).
-This was the first covenant God made with the people of Israel.
+This was the first covenant, or contract, God made with the people of Israel.

 A couple generations later, a famine forced Jacob (the grandson of Abraham) and his sons to sojourn in Egypt.
 Unfortunately, they became enslaved there (Exodus 1).